 - Chickpeas, lentils, and baked beans

 Fun fact: Beets are rich in boron, which is essential for testosterone production.

-Of course, multivitamins also works, but trust me when I say, your body will thank you for including any one of these foods in your diet.
+Of course, multivitamins also work, but trust me when I say your body will thank you for including any of these foods in your diet.

 Again, your doctor can help you diagnose issues that go beyond these reasons.
 For example, you have a health condition that’s causing a deficiency or hormone problem, such as alopecia barbae.
 This condition causes beard hair loss specifically.

 It takes a few weeks to grow thicker beard hair from scratch, but if your beard simply hasn’t grown in after months or if you have a patchy beard, try these simple tips first:

 - Comb your beard or brush your beard with a boar bristle brush